Task 2 - Using real hearing aid recordings

 Task Description

-The task considers the scenario of a hearing aid user listening to a target speaker in a domestic living room while two or three interfering sounds are also active.
-Participants will be provided with signals recorded over a hearing aid shells each with three microphones.
-These devices were worn by a participant who was seated in front of loud speakers that were reproducing scenes similar to those used in previous Clarity challenges.
-Loud speakers were moved between recording sessions in order to produce a large set of spatial configurations.
+The scenario is a hearing aid user listening to a target speaker in a domestic living room while two or three interfering sounds are also active.
+Participants will be provided with signals recorded over left and right hearing aid shells each with three microphones.
+These devices were worn by a participant who was seated in front of loudspeakers that were reproducing scenes similar to those used in previous Clarity challenges.
+Loudspeakers were moved between recording sessions in order to produce a large set of spatial configurations.

 The task design has been modelled closely on CEC2, with a 6,000 scene training set recorded in the same way as the development and evaluation sets.
 Participants are asked to training systems using this data.
 They may also augment the training data using the simulation tools and simulated data from previous challenge rounds, or using any publicly available resources.
 We are also providing ground truth head motion data that can be used to improve system performance.
 We are interested in how well systems can exploit this information.